vincent-peugnet/wcms/MANUAL.md

     visitcount

 Count the number of visitors that opened the page.
-Unlike [affcount](#affcount), only un-connected users are counted this way.
+Unlike [displaycount](#displaycount), only un-connected users are counted this way.

 ##### Editcount